dheeraj-droid/AI-SUDOKU-SOLVER-USING-OCR/README.md

    7. After the command is run we will get a image named solved_sudoku in which our solved sudoku is present.

 ##The stats calculation files are our additional files that we used for testing purposes.The process of using those files is mentioned in howtouse.txt file inside the folder.
+##The algorithm folder contains the codes of our 3 algorithms.